 To assist jurisdictions in their efforts to manage sex offenders and to implement the minimum requirements of the AWA, the Sex Offender Sentencing, Monitoring, Apprehension, Registration and Tracking (SMART) Office was created within the Department of Justice, Office of Justice Programs, in 2006.
 The SMART Office is available to professionals who may need assistance or advice on matters associated with sex offenders, including the management, monitoring, and prosecution of the offenders (The SMART Office: Open for Business, Sex Offender Sentencing, Monitoring, Apprehension, Registration and Tracking Office).

 NCJRS presents this compilation of resources on sex offenders to provide interested parties with publications and links to materials and websites related to offender registration, community notification, offender supervision and management, as well as offender treatment and recidivism.
 Also provided are statistical resources related to sex offenses and victimization.
-Please select a page from the below listing or from the box at the right under the 'Sex Offenders' heading to learn more about this topic:
+Visit the following pages for resources from the Office of Justice Programs and other federal sources: